Wisconsin Self-Harm Injury Data Dashboard

 Race and ethnicity

 Race and ethnicity data are collected and reported for hospitalizations and ED visits.
+This information may be obtained from the patient, from a previous electronic medical record, or from a medical staff person’s perception.
+Hospitals have different policies and methods regarding the collection and recording of this information.
 In this dashboard, data are not provided separately for multiple race, unknown race, or unknown ethnicity.
-Unknown or multiple race accounts for less than 5 percent of patients with self-harm injury and unknown ethnicity accounts for less than 3 percent (for ED and hospitalization data per year).
+Unknown race accounts for about 4-5 percent of patients with self-harm and unknown ethnicity accounts for less than 3 percent (for ED and hospital patients per year).
+Those identified as 2 or more races account for 1-2% of ED and hospital patients with self-harm.
 Race and ethnicity are reported separately.
-This means that race information includes both Hispanic and non-Hispanic ethnicity.
-Alternatively, classification as Hispanic includes all races, as does non-Hispanic.
+This means that race information includes both Hispanic or Latino/a/x and non-Hispanic ethnicity.
+Alternatively, classification as Hispanic or Latino/a/x includes all races, as does non-Hispanic.

-This dashboard uses population estimates provided by the U.S. Census Bureau for the following racial categories: American Indian and Alaska Native, Asian, Black or African American, Native Hawaiian and Other Pacific Islander, White, and “two or more races.”
-For this dashboard, we have combined Asian and Native Hawaiian and Other Pacific Islander to match with the coding in Wisconsin hospital and ED visit records (referred to broadly as Asian).
+This dashboard uses population estimates provided by the U.S. Census Bureau for the following racial categories: American Indian and Alaska Native; Asian, Native Hawaiian, or Pacific Islander; Black or African American; White; and two or more races.
 Data are not presented separately for “two or more races” or unknown race.

 Self-harm methods

-The methods detailed in the dashboard include drug poisoning (including medication, drugs, and biological substances), poisoning by other substance (such as toxic effects of cleaning fluids), cutting by sharp object, and “other methods.”
+The methods detailed in the dashboard include drug poisoning (including medication, drugs, and biological substances), poisoning by other substance (such as toxic effects of cleaning fluids), cutting by sharp object, “other methods", and unspecified methods.
 “Other methods” includes drowning/submersion, firearm, explosive material, fire/flame, hot vapors/objects, blunt object, jumping from a high place, jumping or lying in front of a moving object, crashing of a motor vehicle, asphyxiation, suffocation, hanging, and other specified methods.
+Unspecified methods indicates that only code R45.88 or T14.91 were included in the patient record.
 The methods of self-harm are not mutually exclusive (i.e., a person can cause self-harm by more than one of these methods).

 See table above for a list of the specific codes for each method displayed.